 NO!!!!!! dont do it!!! my sister's daughter tried using nare on her legs when she was about 11 yrs.

 I am with Patty.
 You need to be very careful about letting a child using Nair or anything like that.
 It does leave burns and they might be allergic and you not know it.
 My nieces both have darker hair on legs and arms and they both shaved way earlier than my 14 yr old daughter did.
 But she didn't have an issue with dark hair.
 I would use Intuition razors for the first time use.
 It is a smoother razor with cream already on it.
 It glides so easy.
 Wish they would have had them when I started shaving my legs.
 This is all I let my daughter use and she is 14!
 Good luck with this.

 I think if your daughter is embarassed by the hair on her legs or is being teased by other girls, let her shave her legs.
 My nieces are 13 and they've been doing it for a couple of years now.
 My sister bought them safety razors and showed them how to do it.

 My daughter started shaving without my permission at age 9.
 I found out because she cut her leg pretty bad.
-She did have very dark hairy legs.
-I would advise you to show them how to shave because they are going to do it anyway.

 Use one of those machines that pull hair out by the roots.
 Painful at first, but much less so with time.
 The remaining hair grows back thinner, lighter and much less noticeable.
 The leg hair doesn't have to be very long to use it.